IntelPython/dpctl/docs/doc_sources/user_guides/execution_model.rst

         ...

-When building Python API for a SYCL offloading function, and you choose to map the SYCL API to a different API on the Python side, it must translate to a similar call under the hood.
+When building Python API for a SYCL offloading function, and you choose to map the SYCL API to a different API on the Python side, it must still translate to a similar call under the hood.

 The arguments to the function must be suitable for use in the offloading functions.